Avoid These 5 MIG Gun Myths to Optimize Performance

 Myth #3 — Preventative gun and consumables maintenance is a waste of valuable time that could be better spent in production.

-Truth — Compared to the time spent reworking bad welds and replacing severely damaged components, spending a few minutes each day inspecting and maintaining the MIG gun and consumables is a bargain.
+Truth: Compared to the time spent reworking bad welds and replacing severely damaged components, spending a few minutes each day inspecting and maintaining the MIG gun and consumables is a bargain.

 Because MIG guns have few moving parts and are relatively simple to inspect, you should check the connections between the wire feeder, the cable, the gun, the neck and the consumables on a daily basis to ensure they are tight and undamaged.
 A loose or damaged fitting can create resistive heat build-up, poor weld quality and shortened component life.

-Routine inspection and maintenance should take up no more than 10 to 15 minutes per day, which averages out to about $1,300 per year in downtime.
+Routine inspection and maintenance should take up no more than 10 to 15 minutes per day.
+Averaging out to about $1,300 per year in downtime.
 By contrast, reworking or scrapping bad welds can take up several hours each time it happens.
 If an operator spends four hours per week fixing weld defects caused by improperly maintained equipment, that non-production time costs his employer roughly $6,240 per year.
 Even more importantly, it can cause the company to fall behind on product deadlines and threaten their client relationships.

 Myth #4 — It’s always better to err on the safe side and overmatch the gun amperage to the application.